Rank of tropical curves and tropical hypersurfaces: Rank of plane tropical curves

-To be exact, we can determine the dependencies of the conditions by building a matrix $M$ of the coeficients of the coordinates of $v^{nn}$ in the balancing conditions (1) generated by all the bounded components of $\Gamma\backslash h^{-1}\left(v^{nn}\right)$.
+To be exact, we can determine the dependencies of the conditions by building a matrix $M$ of the coeficients of the coordinates of $v^{nn}$ in the balancing conditions (2) generated by all the bounded components of $\Gamma\backslash h^{-1}\left(v^{nn}\right)$.
 The rank of $M$ is exactly the number of independent conditions.
-So by extracting the rank of $M$ from the number of bounded components, we get the number of dependent conditions, which is the exact correction to $rk_{exp}\left(T\right)$.\end{proof} \begin{thm} If the parameterizing graph $\Gamma$ of an irreducible, trivalent and rational parameterized plane tropical curve $\left(\bar{\Gamma},h\right)$ has precisely p vertices of valence >3, then
+So by extracting the rank of $M$ from the number of bounded components, we get the number of dependent conditions, which is the exact correction to $rk_{exp}\left(T\right)$. \end{proof} For the convenience of the readers, the following lemma is quoted here, with its proof, for later use such as in Cor. \ref{cor:param graph equ 1}. \begin{lem} ({[}12 - Lemma 2.2{]})